victorbrodsky/order-lab/README.md

 7. If the browser window with this URL does not open automatically at the end of the previous step, visit http://IPADDRESS/order/directory/admin/first-time-login-generation-init/ (or either http://example.com/order/directory/admin/first-time-login-generation-init/ or https://example.com/order/directory/admin/first-time-login-generation-init/ depending whether you used the domain name and the ssl certificate in the command above) to generate the initial Administrator account, where IPADDRESS is the IP address of the server.
 Wait until the site redirects to the log in screen (it might take a while.)

 8. Select "Local User" above the user name field and log into the application with the user name "Administrator" and the password "1234567890" at http://IPADDRESS/order/directory/ (or http://example.com/order/directory/ or https://example.com/order/directory/ depending on whether you used your domain name and SSL certificates during set up).
 You should see the http://IPADDRESS/order/directory/settings/initial-configuration page asking you to supply the initial variables for your instance.
-If you choose to use Gmail's SMTP server to enable the site to send email notifications, make sure to [enable 2-step-verification, generate an 'app password', and disable 2-step-verification](https://support.google.com/mail/answer/185833?hl=en).
+If you choose to use Gmail's SMTP server to enable the site to send email notifications, make sure to [enable 2-step-verification, generate an 'app password', and disable 2-step-verification](https://support.google.com/mail/answer/185833?hl=en) to get the "[app password](https://support.google.com/accounts/answer/185833?hl=en)" and enter it on the Site Settings page.
 You can test your email settings later by visiting http://IPADDRESS/order/directory/send-a-test-email/ and sending a test email message.
 Upon submission of this initial configuration form, visit http://IPADDRESS/order/directory/admin/update-system-cache-assets/ to enable the site footer to reflect the values you supplied.
 Make sure to change the default password for the Administrator account either on this initial configuration page or by visiting the account's profile page http://IPADDRESS/order/directory/user/2 and clicking 'Edit', then set the server's "Environment" variable's value to "live", "dev" or "test" in Admin->Site Settings->Platform Settings http://IPADDRESS/order/directory/settings/.

 9. Populate the database tables with default values by logging into the Employee Directory site as the Administrator, selecting "Admin" > 'Site Settings' in the top navigation bar, and arriving at (http://IPADDRESS/order/directory/settings/).
 Near the bottom of the page under the 'Miscellaneous' heading, click each link in the order listed, and confirm the action in each resulting window, then wait for each function to finish: